Kaerukero's pile of research and analysis regarding properly using Orosei! ^o^/

 - Tarum, The Forest World and Mother of All Yaks will transform into each other

 - No creatures can naturally transform into the 16F Primeval Colossus.
 (Having Krog's price increased from 12F to 14F by using two Dustbringer Wraiths and transforming him into Primeval Colossus is how I verified Orosei takes into account cost increases XD)

 - The only 20F creature Radiance, Imperial Airship transforms into itself.
-(Radiance also has easily the most variable cost of any creature so is probably the most reliable way to trigger certain leaps)
+Radiance's cost on board will still change to reflect your life.
+(Radiance has easily the most variable cost of any creature so is probably the most reliable way to trigger certain leaps)

 It is impossible for Orosei to transform any creature into a 0F, 1F, or token creature.

 There are no multi-colored 3F creatures, and the only 3F multi-colored card at all is Three Wishes

 Green is the only color with no 1F creatures

 Corrupt creatures are actually really nice to transform up into because your creatures are likely over summoning sickness and your opponent can't plan for them.

 Swarming Carrasius is probably the best card to use some silly double Orosei into an army of Ignus strategy on